holadepo/docs/astro/data-lineage.md

 You can use these pages to diagnose issues that may be difficult to troubleshoot in other environments.
 For example, if an Airflow task failed because a database schema changed, you can use the **Lineage** page on Astro to determine which job caused the change and which downstream tasks failed as a result.

-All members of your organization can view the **Lineage** page.
+All members of your Organization can view the **Lineage** page.
 For more information on data lineage and related concepts, see [Data Lineage Concepts](data-lineage-concepts.md).

 :::info